Black Sand Beach Langkawi

 Well, while the beach is a popular tourist attraction because of its unique color of the sand, it is however not clean and well maintained.
 Probably it is considered more as a fishing area.
 The beach is usually full of washed up weeds and rubbish which is not cleaned too often.
 I would not recommend you plan a swim or sun bathing here.

-Black Sand Beach Shopping
+Shopping at Black Sand Beach

 Secondly this is a cool family place.
 As I said earlier, there are lots of small stalls and shops here selling all kinds of items which are quite cheap.
 For example, you can get a locally made typical ladies top for RM20.
 So if you want to pick up small souvenirs, gifts or clothe materials, this can add up as a nice place to your beach agenda.